 What does it mean to have a 900 credit score?

-How would you feel if you checked your credit and discovered it’s a whopping 900?
+How would you feel if you checked your credit score for free and discovered it’s a whopping 900?
 Super excited and proud of your achievements?
 Maybe even a little bit shocked?
 What did you do, that you can keep doing, in order to achieve the holy grail of scores?

 - Credit Utilization Ratio

 - Payment Behaviour